ARAVINDs2002/Contact_Management_system_using_SQLITE_and_Python/READme.txt

 ->Overview

 This project implements a simple contact management system using SQLite as the backend database.
-It allows users to perform various operations such as adding new contacts, deleting contacts, updating contact information, and checking if a contact exists by name.
+It allows users to perform various operations such as adding new contacts, deleting contacts, updating contact information, and checking if a contact exists by name ,all done with dictionary in python.
 This system is designed to be simple and make use of command line as UI.
 --------------------------------------------------------------------------------------------------------------------------

 ->Database Setup